apache/flink/docs/dev/libs/ml/cross_validation.md

 In a train-test-holdout strategy we sacrifice the sample size of the initial fitting algorithm for increased confidence that our model is not over-fit.

 When using `trainTestHoldout` splitter, the *fraction* `Double` is replaced by a *fraction* array of length three.
-The first element coresponds to the portion to be used for training, second for testing, and third for holdout.
+The first element corresponds to the portion to be used for training, second for testing, and third for holdout.
 The weights of this array are *relative*, e.g. an array `Array(3.0, 2.0, 1.0)` would results in approximately 50% of the observations being in the training set, 33% of the observations in the testing set, and 17% of the observations in holdout set.

 ### K-Fold Splits